Effaly/AHK-Game-Scripts/README.md

 ### DAO ITEMHIGHTLIGHT SCRIPT (Dragon Age Origins Script)
 This script highlights any interactable item near you for 5 seconds every 5 seconds.

-### AUTOWALK IN EVERY GAME
-This script allows you to auto-walk by pressing `NumLock` in every game, whether auto-walk is supported or not.